barlakshan/springboot-java-poject/README.md

-# Spring Boot Java Project
+# Spring Boot Java Project for Maven

 This repository contains a simple Java project utilizing Spring Boot and Maven.
 Follow the steps below to set up and test the project in your Linux environment.